google-deepmind/mujoco/doc/overview.rst

 undefined.

 Mesh

-   MuJoCo can load triangulated meshes from binary STL files.
-Software such as `MeshLab <https://www.meshlab.net/>`__ can be used to convert from other formats.
-While any collection of triangles can be loaded and visualized as a mesh, the collision detector works with the convex hull.
+   MuJoCo can load triangulated meshes from OBJ files and binary STL.
+Software such as `MeshLab
+   <https://www.meshlab.net/>`__ can be used to convert from other formats.
+While any collection of triangles can be
+   loaded and visualized as a mesh, the collision detector works with the convex hull.
 There are compile-time options for scaling the mesh, as well as fitting a primitive geometric shape to it.
-The mesh can also be used to automatically infer inertial properties - by treating it as a union of triangular pyramids and combining their masses and inertias.
-Note that the STL format does not support color; some software packages write color information in unused fields but this is not consistent.
-   Instead the mesh is colored using the material properties of the referencing geom.
+The mesh can also be used to automatically infer inertial properties -- by treating it as a union of triangular pyramids and combining their masses and inertias.
+Note that meshes have no color, instead the mesh is colored using the material properties of the referencing geom.
 In contrast, all spatial properties are determined by the mesh data.
-MuJoCo supports a custom binary file format that can additionally specify normals and texture coordinates.
+MuJoCo supports both OBJ and a custom binary file format for normals and texture coordinates.
 Meshes can also be embedded directly in the XML.

 Skin
    Skinned meshes (or skins) are meshes whose shape can deform at runtime.
 Their vertices are attached to rigid bodies